FAQs

 If discordant relatedness is identified, the ordering provider will be contacted to discuss the next steps including the option of submitting a new sample for the individual implicated.
 A plan on how to proceed if repeat testing continues to identify discordant relatedness will be discussed, either at the time of the initial conversation or during a follow-up conversation.

-Content last modified: 27 February 2024
+Page last modified: 27 February 2024